soyart/depgraph/README.md

     _ = g.Depend("x", "0")
     g.Layers() // [["0", "a"], ["b", "x"], ["c"], ["d"]]

-    // Remove edge x->a, which is b's only dependency,
+    // Remove edge x->a, which is x's only dependency,
-    // thus making b independent
+    // thus making x independent
     g.Undepend("x", "a")
     g.Layers() // [["0", "a", "x"], ["b"], ["c"], ["d"]]
   }